unoplatform/uno.extensions/doc/Overview/Mvux/Tutorials/HowTo-SimpleFeed.md

 1. Once the data is the available and the `FeedView` switches to its `ValueTemplate` (the first default `DataTemplate` in our example).

-> [!NOTE]
-> The source-code for the sample app can be found [here](https://github.com/unoplatform/Uno.Samples/tree/master/UI/MvuxHowTos/WeatherApp).